nkh/ftl/config/ftl/man/ftl.md

 ## General *ftl* Commands

+	«?»		Show this man page

+			The man page shows the default bindings.
+You can configure *ftl* to show a different help if you prefer to cook your own.

-	Show keyboard bindings «⇑c/©»
+	«⇑c/©»		Show keyboard bindings

 			The bindings listing is generated at runtime, if you add or modify bindings it will show in the listing.
 The listing is displayed in fzf which allows you to search by name but also by binding.

-	Show this man page «?»

-		The man page is generated and shows the default bindings.
-You can configure *ftl* to show a different help if you prefer to cook your own.

-	Quit «q»

-		Closes the current tab, it there are tabs, then closes the last created pane, closes *ftl*.
+	«q»		Quit, closes the current tab, it there are tabs, then closes the last created pane, then closes *ftl*.

-	Quit all «Q»

-		Closes all tabs and panes at once
+	«Q»		Quit all, closes all tabs and panes at once.

-	Quit, keep shell «@»

-		Quit all but doesn't close the shell pane if one exists
+	«@»		Quit, quit all but doesn't close the shell pane if one exists.

-	Quit, keep preview zoomed «⇈q/Ω»

-		Quit *ftl* but doesn't close the preview pane if one exists and zooms it.
+	«⇈q/Ω»  	Quit, doesn't close the preview pane if one exists and zooms it.

-	Detach the preview «$»
+	«$»		Detach the preview from ftl, open a new preview pane.

-		Open a new preview pane, detach the old preview pane from *ftl*.

-	Cd «G»

-		*ftl* prompts you for a path, the promt has path completions.
-		You can also change directory with marks or by finding it, this is the most simplistic way.

-	Set maximum listing depth «*»
+	«*»		Set maximum listing depth

 			Set the maximum depth of listing, 1 shows the entries in the current directory.
 It's sometimes practical but using multiple tabs or panes is more ergonomic.

-	Copy selection to clipboard «⇑t/þ»

-		The selected entries are copied to the clipboard with full path, separated with by a space.
+	«⇑t/þ»		Copy selection to clipboard, full path, separated with by a space.

-	Pdh, pane used for debugging «¿»
+	«¿»		Pdh, pane used for debugging.

 	Bindings used internaly by *ftl*

 			Refresh curent pane «r»
 			Handle pane event   «7»
 			Preview pane signal «8»
 			Handle pane preview «9»
 			Cd to shell pane    «0»

 ## Viewing Mode

-	Show size «⇑s/ß»
-		Changes the state of size display option (circular) :
+	«⇑s/ß»		Show size (circular)
 				- no size
 				- only files
 				- file size and directory entries
-			- file size and directory sizes (scans the sub directories)
+				- file size and directory sizes

-	Show/hide dot-files «.»
-		Default config shows dot files

-	Show/hide stat «^»
+	«.»		Show/hide dot-files.

-		Entry stat is added to the header
+	«^»		Show/hide stat, entry stat is added to the header.

-	Show/hide etags «⇑./·»
-		See "Select etag type" below.
+	«⇑./·»		Show/hide etags, see "Select etag type" below.

-	File/dir view mode «)»
+	«)»		File/dir view mode (circular)
-		Set the file/dir to (circular):
 				- only files
 				- only directories
 				- files and directories

-	View mode «M»
+	«M»		View mode (circular)
-		Set image mode (circular):
 				- filter out images
 				- filter out non images
 				- show all files

-	Montage mode «⇑m/µ»
-		Directory preview will be a montage of the images in the directory.
+	«⇑m/µ»		Montage mode, directory preview is a montage of the images.

-	Refresh preview or montage «⇈m/º»
+	«⇈m/º»  	Refresh preview or montage.
-		The previews, or montage, is generated once, a manual refresh is needed if a file content changes or new images are added to a directory

-	Preview directory only/all «=»
+	«=»		Preview directory only/all.
-		No file preview is generated

-	Show/hide image preview «DQUOTE»
+	«"»		Show/hide image preview.
-		Preview everything but not images

-	Show/hide extension preview «#»
+	«#»		Show/hide current extension preview.
-		No preview for the current entry extension will be shown

-	Fzfi, using ueberzurg «⇈i/ı»
-		Use fzf and ueberzurg to find and display images
+	«⇈i/ı»		Fzfi, use fzf and ueberzurg to find and display images

-	Preview lock           not_assigned
+	not assigned	Preview lock
-	Preview lock clear     not_assigned
+	not assigned	Preview lock clear

 ## Panes

-	New ftl pane below «_»
+	«_»		New ftl pane below

-	New ftl pane left «|»
+	«|»		New ftl pane left

-	New ftl pane left, keep focus «>»
+	«>»		New ftl pane left, keep focus

-	New ftl pane right «¦»
+	«¦»		New ftl pane right

-	New ftl pane right, keep focus «<»
+	«<»		New ftl pane right, keep focus

-	Next pane or viewer «'-'»
-		Set focus on the next pane
+	«-»		Set focus on the next pane

 ## Tabs